Women in Mission Control

 I generated the list below as part of my book: A Passion for Space.
-The list is based on personal interviews and NASA press releases of Mission Operations Control Room (MOCR) staffing from Gemini 4 through the 25th Space Shuttle flight (i.e. 51-L, the Challenger disaster).
-The only Skylab data found was for number 4, the third manned flight.
+The list is based on personal interviews and NASA press releases of Mission Operations Control Room (MOCR) staffing up through the 25th Space Shuttle flight (i.e. 51-L, the Challenger disaster).
 I did not include any ground tests or the Shuttle Approach and Landing tests (1977) because staffing charts were not available.
 I also didn't include a list of women who worked as flight controllers in support positions, but as more information becomes available, I hope to add such a list in the future.

-This list does NOT include launch controllers at Kennedy Space Center.
+This list is for Johnson Space Center only and does NOT include launch controllers at Kennedy Space Center.
 The International Women's Air & Space museum lists JoAnn Morgan as the first woman launch controller.

 Some positions were listed on the staffing charts as being in the MOCR, but were later moved to a support room or folded into some other position.
 Any position listed as being a MOCR position was "counted" (such as Aero and Command) as long as it was on the published staffing chart.
 For women who worked the same flight, the Ascent Team members are listed ahead of the other teams, and otherwise, in alphabetical order by last name.
 Most women worked multiple flights, but are only listed for their first appearance in the front room.